Christopher Lee: 2000–2009: Resurgence in franchise films

-In 2005, Lee played Dr Wonka, father of Willy Wonka, in Tim Burton's film adaptation of the Roald Dahl children's classic Charlie and the Chocolate Factory.
+In 2005, Lee played Dr. Wilbur Wonka, the father of Willy Wonka, in Tim Burton's film adaptation of the Roald Dahl children's classic Charlie and the Chocolate Factory.
 He also voiced Pastor Galswells in the animated film Corpse Bride.
 In 2007, Lee collaborated with Burton again on Sweeney Todd: The Demon Barber of Fleet Street, playing the spirit of Sweeney Todd's victims, called the Gentleman Ghost, alongside Anthony Head, with both singing "The Ballad of Sweeney Todd," its reprises and the Epilogue.
 These songs were recorded, but eventually cut since Burton felt that the songs were too theatrical for the film.
 Lee's appearance was completely cut from the film, but Head still had an uncredited one-line cameo.
-Also in 2007 he played the First High Councillor in The Golden Compass.
-In late November 2009, Lee narrated the Science Fiction Festival in Trieste, Italy.
+Also in 2007, Lee played the First High Councillor in The Golden Compass.
+In late November 2009, he narrated the Science Fiction Festival in Trieste, Italy.
 Also in 2009, Lee starred in Stephen Poliakoff's British period drama Glorious 39, Academy Award-nominated director Danis Tanović's war film Triage, and Duncan Ward's comedy Boogie Woogie.

-During this time Lee provided voices for numerous films and video games.
+During this time, Lee provided voices for numerous films and video games.
 He spoke fluent English, Italian, French, Spanish, and German, and was moderately proficient in Swedish, Russian, and Greek.
-He was the original voice of Thor in the German dubs of the Danish 1986 animated film Valhalla, and of King Haggard in both the English and German dubs of the 1982 animated adaptation of The Last Unicorn.
+Lee was the original voice of Thor in the German dubs of the Danish 1986 animated film Valhalla, and of King Haggard in both the English and German dubs of the 1982 animated adaptation of The Last Unicorn.
 He provided all the voices for the English dub of Monsieur Hulot's Holiday (1953).
-He voiced Death in the animated versions of Terry Pratchett's Soul Music and Wyrd Sisters, and reprised the role in the Sky1 live action adaptation The Colour of Magic, taking over from the late Ian Richardson.
+Lee voiced Death in the animated versions of Terry Pratchett's Soul Music and Wyrd Sisters, and reprised the role in the Sky1 live action adaptation The Colour of Magic, taking over from the late Ian Richardson.
 He provided the voice for the role of Ansem the Wise/DiZ in video games including Kingdom Hearts II.